chrisjsewell/ipymd/docs/source/tutorial.rst

 .. image:: images/output_57_0.png

-A visualisation of the probable local character of eac atom can also be created.
+A visualisation of the probable local character of each atom can also be created.
 Note the *accuracy* parameter in the ``cna_categories`` method allows for more robust fitting to the ideal signatures: